Whichwhat

 MARCH 1969

-In February guitarist Mel Munks decided to leave the group, the travelling to gigs becoming a hassle he decided he could do without, and a replacement was found in Wayne Ford.
+In February guitarist Mel Munks decided to leave the group, the travelling to gigs becoming a hassle he decided he could do without, and eventually a replacement was found in Wayne Ford.
 Wayne played in a succession of groups from 1964, The Mysteries, Carl Pagan and the Heathens, Our Young and Two’s Company and slotted in perfectly.
 I suspect that the first publicity photo of the group was just as Mel Munks had left and before Wayne Ford joined so is a five piece.
 This photo was used on their first four singles even though their line up was sometimes a six piece and sometimes featured different personnel.

 Whichwhat line up *2: